notnullgames/nullos-alpine/README.md

 Format a microSD to fat32 (should be able to do this on any OS) then extract nullos.tar.gz he root of the disk.

+### getting started

+Once you get booted, there are manual steps you need ot complete, to have a working device.

+- Boot with screen & keyboard (or use ssh local overlay method, below)
+- login with `root`
+- run `setup-alpine`, it will ask you questions, and set things up.
+- TODO: `lbu` commands to finalize/commit

 ### overlays